Curtains & blinds

 We’ll double-check your measurements

 If you’re happy with your quote, one of our fitters will visit your home to take millimetre-perfect measurements.
 They’ll also be able to see if you’ve got any awkward windows that need things like curved or recessed poles.
-There’s a minimum fee of £95 at this stage, but that’ll come off your curtain or blind order.
+There’s a £75 fee at this stage, but that’ll come off your curtain or blind order.

 Place your order